-The Project X/Environmental Cleanup Program (ECP) provides for Measure M2 (M2) revenues to improve overall water quality in Orange County from transportation- generated pollution.
-Specifically, the Orange County Local Transportation Authority's Ordinance No. 3 (Ordinance), dated July 24, 2006, provides 2 percent of gross M2 revenues dedicated to protecting Orange County beaches and waterways from the conveyance of urban runoff associated with transportation-generated pollution.
-The ECP ensures that funds will be used on a countywide competitive basis to meet federal Clean Water Act standards for controlling transportation-generated pollution by funding nationally recognized Best Management Practices (BMPs).
+The ECP (Project X) provides for M2 revenues to improve overall water quality in Orange County from transportation- generated pollution.
+Specifically, the Orange County Local Transportation Authority's Ordinance No. 3 (Ordinance), dated July 24, 2006, provides 2 percent (2%) of gross M2 revenue dedicated to protecting Orange County beaches and waterways from the conveyance of urban runoff associated with transportation-generated pollution.
+The ECP (Project X) ensures that funds will be used on a countywide competitive basis to meet federal Clean Water Act standards for controlling transportation-generated pollution by funding nationally recognized Best Management Practices (BMPs).

 As required by the Ordinance, an Environmental Cleanup Allocation Committee (ECAC), representing a broad cross-section of the water quality community, was formed in October 2007 to provide guidance on program design and funding.
-The goal of the ECP is to fund projects on a countywide, competitive basis.
+The goal of the ECP (Project X) is to fund projects on a countywide, competitive basis.
 This will assist the County of Orange and Orange County cities in reducing transportation-related water quality pollution by meeting Clean Water Act standards for local waterways and beaches.